gespona/depthai-unity-plugin/README.md

 # Main Goals

-- Provide predefined pipelines (MobileNet, Face Detector, Pose, Face Mesh, Eye gaze, Hand Tracking, ....) very easy to use for Unity users (non-developers) p.eg: Face Detector prefab just drag and drop to your scene
+- Provide predefined pipelines (MobileNet, Face Detector, Pose, Face Mesh, Eye gaze, Hand Tracking, ....) very easy to use for Unity users (non-developers) p.eg: Face Detector prefab just drag and drop to your scene and be able to build more advanced applications like gesture control, motion capture, ...

 - Provide full "low" API to create gen2 pipelines inside Unity